Skip to Content

 Enabling New Zealand's low carbon future

 Christchurch Airport’s Kōwhai Park is a platform for creating a range of green energies.
-Phase One will deliver a 220 hectare, 150 megawatt solar array – larger than any other currently in New Zealand.
-With room to grow to 400 hectares, Kōwhai Park has a bright future.
+Phase One will see Contact Energy and Lightsource bp deliver a 150 megawatt (or 170MWp) solar array – larger than any other currently in New Zealand.

 Watch video